 What changes should a tenure-track faculty member expect to see in the tenure process due to the reorganization?

 None.
-Under the current collective bargaining agreement, tenure review will follow the process under the operating papers in place when the individual was hired.
+Under the current collective bargaining agreement, tenure review will follow the process under the operating papers in place when the individual was hired or last promoted.
 However, a tenure-track faculty member could also choose to switch to the processes under the operating papers of his or her new school.